 And Bill and Hillary are on record numerous times there as suggesting it themselves first.

-And all this is is the enforcement of U.S. law.
+And all this is, is the enforcement of U.S. law.

 Look at, to show you how far gone this is, look at the cacophony of anguish at just the prospect of enforcing the law.

-This is not Trump isn't even proposing anything new.
+This is not, Trump isn't even proposing anything new.

 That was in Clinton's first State of the Union speech.

-My amigos.
+May amigos.

-And Hillary, well, she never did a State of the Union, a state of the pantsuit speech, but nevertheless, it's identical to what Trump was saying.
+And Hillary, well, she never did a State of the Union, a State of the Pantsuit speech, but nevertheless, it's identical to what Trump was saying.

-And then so all that's happened here, and what that the result of that six-page memo that that General Kelly put out, yesterday.
+And then, so all that's happened here, and the result of that six-page memo that General Kelly put out, yesterday John Kelly says, stands for us, the United States will be governed by the laws of the United States.

 That's all he needed to say.

-It took him six pages to say that in order to deal with whatever objections that that might occur, and there will be, and there'll be plenty of them just to show you how far gone this whole immigration thing is.
+It took him six pages to say that in order to deal with whatever objections that might occur.

-And I don't want anybody to misunderstand me on this dreamer business.
+And I don't want anybody to misunderstand me on this DREAMer business.

-That's out the window if we don't do everything else, if we don't enforce every immigration law in the books, if we don't round up all of these bad actors and criminals and murderers and thieves, purse snatchers, rapists, or whatever, we know they're there.
+If we don't enforce every immigration law in the books, if we don't round up all of these bad actors and criminals and murderers and thieves, purse snatchers, rapists, or whatever, we know they're there.

-If Trump follows through on everything that he said he was gonna do, in terms of shoring up the border and stopping this deluge of incoming illegal immigration.
+If Trump follows through on everything that he said he was going to do in terms of shoring up the border and stopping this deluge of incoming illegal immigration, nobody, nobody is opposed to immigration.

 That's another thing that's really bad that's happened in this debate.

-Immigration has now been misdefined to equal anybody who has gotten into the country anyway, is called immigration.
+Immigration has now been misdefined to equal anybody who has gotten into the country any way is called immigration.

-Just coming here, just arriving, just getting here, is what the left now calls immigration, and it isn't.
+Just coming here, just arriving, just getting here is what the left now calls immigration, and it isn't.

-and people that don't must be thrown back out, sent back out, and they must come in the right way.
+Immigration is a legal process that must be followed, and people that don't must be thrown back out, sent back out, and they must come in the right way.

 And we have control over who gets in.